To aid our guests in planning their trip and activities in Paris, we’ve put together this page of useful information and tips.

 We keep a few maps and guidebooks in the apartment for the use of our guests.
 But the main thing you’ll want to know is how and where to buy tickets to ride the metro and bus, which are easier, more efficient and much cheaper than taking taxis.

-The metro and bus in Paris both use the same tickets: small white tickets with some printing on one side and a bar on the other, known as “Ticket +” tickets (please read this link for full information on these tickets).
+The metro and bus in Paris both use the same tickets: small white tickets with some printing on one side and a bar on the other, known as “Ticket+” tickets.
 They are typically used by occasional riders and visitors who do not want to use the Paris Visit card.
 If you are here only for a short time and don’t plan to use the metro or buses much, you can buy a “carnet” (say: car-NAY) of 10 tickets at any metro station window, and in many TABAC shops or bars that also have a green sign outside that looks like a metro ticket.
 Each ticket is good for a one-way trip on the metro (ride/change trains as much as you need to without exiting “Sortie”) and bus (change buses as many times as you need to within 90 minutes), trams (that encircle the outskirts of the city) and the Montmartre Funiculaire that takes you to Sacre Coeur.
 With these tickets, you either pass the ticket through the slot in the metro turnstile or in the ticket machine in the buses (remember to take it with you when it pops back out at the top, as the transit police can and DO check for validated tickets, and when riding the RER trains you even need your validated ticket to exit the station!)

-The Paris Visite card (read this link for full details on where to buy and how to activate the card) gives you unlimited, unrestricted access around the Ile-de-France (central Paris plus the immediate suburbs zones 1-3 or zones 1-5 – the airports are in Zone 5) for 1, 2, 3 or 5 consecutive days.
+The Paris Visite card gives you unlimited, unrestricted access around the Ile-de-France (central Paris plus the immediate suburbs zones 1-3 or zones 1-5 – the airports are in Zone 5) for 1, 2, 3 or 5 consecutive days.
 Prices are based on number of days, whether you want central Paris only or Paris+suburb+airport, and children 10 or under can get 50% off tickets.
 You need one card per person during your stay; they are non-transferable.
 When getting on a bus or passing through the metro turnstiles, you wave the card in front of the magnetic card-reader (purple and marked “Navigo” – which is the monthly version of the transit pass); don’t forget to validate even on the bus in case the transit police are checking because you can incur a heavy fine!

 You can also purchase single tickets ON any Paris bus by paying the driver 1.90euros, but this is the most expensive option and the ticket is not good for any transfers.
 There are also machines available to purchase individual tickets or carnets, in the metro stations, but these machines don’t accept American credit cards as they don’t contain the special security chip (called a “puce”, which literally means “flea”!) the European bank cards use.